 In their main specification, Burchardi and Hassan study the growth in income per capita across West German regions in the six years following the fall of the Berlin Wall as a function of the share of the region's population that has ties to relatives in East Germany.
-Their structural equation of interest is where Y_r^t is log income per capita in region r in year t, T_r^{89} is a proxy for the share of the region's population that has ties to the East, and \mathbf{Z}r is a vector of controls that contains a complete set of federal state fixed effects, log income per capita in 1989 (Y_r^{89}) , the growth rate of income per capita between 1985 and 1989, and the distance from region r to the inner-German border.
-Because the specification controls for the pre-trend in growth, the coefficient β estimates the differential change in the growth rate of income per capita after 1989 for regions with different intensities of social ties to the East.
+Their structural equation of interest is where $Y_r^t$ is log income per capita in region r in year t, $T_r^{89}$ is a proxy for the share of the region's population that has ties to the East, and $Z_r$ is a vector of controls that contains a complete set of federal state fixed effects, log income per capita in 1989 $(Y_r^{89})$ , the growth rate of income per capita between 1985 and 1989, and the distance from region r to the inner-German border.
+Because the specification controls for the pre-trend in growth, the coefficient $\beta$ estimates the differential change in the growth rate of income per capita after 1989 for regions with different intensities of social ties to the East.

-$$Y_r^{95} - Y_r^{89} = \beta \ T_r^{89} + \mathbf{Z}r' \gamma + \varepsilon_r, \tag{17}$$
+$$Y_r^{95} - Y_r^{89} = \beta \ T_r^{89} + Z_r'\gamma + \varepsilon_r, \tag{17}$$

-Equation (17) consistently estimates the parameter of interest if $Cov(T_r^{89}, \varepsilon_r) = 0$.
-However, this covariance restriction is unlikely to hold in the data, because the strength of social ties to East Germany may be correlated with differences in growth prospects across regions.

-A consistent estimate of β thus requires exogenous variation in the regional distribution of social ties (condition (b) stated above).
-Burchardi and Hassan argue that such variation arises as the result of migration post World War II: in 1945 all German residents were expelled from Pomerania, Silesia, and East Prussia (which all became part of Poland and Russia) and allocated to the areas that would later become West and East Germany according to quotas fixed in the Potsdam Agreement.
-Between the founding of the East German state in 1949 and the construction of the Berlin Wall in 1961, the vast majority (2.8 million) of expellees initially allocated to East Germany migrated to the West after having lived in East Germany for up to 16 years.
-During the same period, an additional 3 million refugees who had lived in East Germany before World War II also fled to West Germany.
-An overwhelming concern for the migrants arriving from the East was an acute lack of housing.
+Equation (17) consistently estimates the parameter of interest if $Cov(T_r^{89}, \varepsilon_r) = 0$ .
+However, this covariance restriction may not hold in the data, because the strength of social ties to East Germany may be correlated with differences in growth prospects across regions.
+An unbiased estimate of $\beta$ thus requires exogenous variation in the regional distribution of social ties (condition (b) stated above).
+Burchardi and Hassan argue that such variation arises as the result of a large-scale migration post World War II when millions fled from East Germany to the West.
+An overwhelming concern for the migrants arriving in the West at the time was an acute lack of housing.
 During World War II, almost a third of the West German housing stock was destroyed.
-Variation in wartime destruction thus made settling in some parts of West Germany more difficult than in others at a time when millions of migrants were waiting from the East.
-Burchardi and Hassan argue that the extent of regional destruction in 1946 thus provides the exogenous source of variation in the regional distribution of social ties needed for identifying β .
+Variation in wartime destruction thus made settling in some parts of West Germany more difficult than in others at a time when millions of migrants were arriving from the East.
+Burchardi and Hassan argue that the extent of regional destruction in 1946 thus provides the exogenous source of variation in the regional distribution of social ties needed for identifying $\beta$ .

-The key identifying assumption is that, conditional on the covariates in \mathbf{Z} , (i) no omitted variable drives both wartime destruction and differential changes in income growth post 1989, and (ii) wartime destruction in 1946 has no effect on changes in the growth rate of income per capita after 1989 other than through its effect on the settlement of migrants who have social ties to the East.
+Their key identifying assumption combines a difference in differences approach with instrumental variables: it states that, conditional on the covariates in Z, (i) no omitted variable drives both wartime destruction and differential changes in income growth post 1989, and (ii) wartime destruction in 1946 has no effect on changes in the growth rate of income per capita after 1989 other than through its effect on the settlement of migrants who have social ties to the East.